Australia’s Coral Coast

 Discover Western Australia's beautiful southern gateway to the Ningaloo World Heritage Area, Carnarvon.

 Enjoy an abundant tropical food experience of fresh fruit, vegetables, and seafood in Carnarvon's food bowl area.
 Thanks to fertile soils around the Gascoyne River, Carnarvon supplies about 47,000 tonnes of fruit and vegetables per year, worth about $100 million, including a diverse range of tropical produce such as bananas, pawpaw, mangoes, grapes, tomatoes, avocados and beans.
 Check out the Fruit Loop Drive Trail to see some of this amazing produce.
-Visit during the Gascoyne Food Festival which showcases the regions product.
+Visit during the Gascoyne Food Festival, which showcases the region's product.

 Day One